jackpocket/worldpay-cnp/README.md

 # => "Approved"
 ```

-The response data starts with the value of the root XML element (attributes included) so no need to do lookups with the root XML key.
+Note: The response data starts with **the value of** the root XML element (attributes included) so do not specify the root XML key as part of the lookup process.

-Since the cnpAPI still returns a HTTP 200 response for errors (the XML root `response` attribute value is 1 through 5) a `WorldpayCnp::Error::InvalidFormatError` will be raised with the included response code and message.
+Since the cnpAPI returns an HTTP 200 response for errors, an `WorldpayCnp::Error::InvalidFormatError` will be raised with the included parsed response code and message.
+The response code comes from the XML root `response` attribute and can be a value of "1" through "5" as a string, not an integer.

 ## Development